What is it?

 All sponsors (at both the $250 & $500 levels) will be recognized in our eNews, on the Farnsworth website, in event press releases, and on the Farnsworth Facebook page.
 You’ll also receive a museum membership, and have the opportunity to display any brochures on a sponsor table at the event itself.

-The $500 sponsors will also get their names listed on the event tshirt, and will have their logos on the Farnsworth website, will be listed on a banner outside the museum, and will have their logos shown in our event’s pre-show “thanks” on our 40ft screen, all by itself.
+The $500 sponsors will also get their names listed on the event tshirt, and will have their logos on the Farnsworth website, will be listed on a banner outside the museum, and will have their logos shown in our event’s pre-show “thanks” on our 40ft screen.

 The Internet Cat Video Festival at the Farnsworth is made possible in part thanks to the support of: